jrhoun/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/channels-reference-guide.md

 > Commerce 2.1+

-This article provides an overview to the Channels management inferface.
+This article provides an overview to the Channels management interface.
 To create a channel, see [Managing Channels](./managing-channels.md).

 ## General